aptos-labs/aptos-core/aptos-move/move-examples/move-tutorial/README.md

 # Move Tutorial

 Welcome to the Aptos Move Tutorial!
-This is the original Move language and tools tutorial, independent of a particular Network Move is running on, but adapted to use Aptos tooling.
+This is the original Move language and tools tutorial, independent of a particular Network, adapted to use Aptos tooling.
 Here you will learn basic usage of the Move language and tools for compiling, testing, and verifying Move.
-This tutorial does not teach you how to use Move on Aptos, and how to use the existing Aptos Move frameworks.
+This tutorial does not teach you how to use the existing Aptos Move frameworks or how to run code on the Aptos network.
 See the [Aptos developer documentation](https://aptos.dev/tutorials/aptos-quickstarts) for this.

 There are nine steps in total: